 If you’ve hiked the crossing, you’ll find that Mount Ruapehu’s Crater Lake is far more peaceful and adventurous by comparison.

 There are several ways to enjoy the mountain, including a few marked trails and the Knoll Ridge Cafe.
 See the end of this post for details on those options.
-If you’re an experienced hiker and the weather is outstanding (clear), hiking to Mount Ruapehu’s Crater Lake near the volcano’s summit is a memorable experience.

 This hot and acidic lake is visually stunning both because of its color and its immediate and distant surroundings.
 Most online materials suggest joining a professional guide to trek to the lake.
 That’s a good idea.
 But, if you’re like us and don’t like tours, you can hike to the lake independently.